johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-1/index.md

 recommend the latter unless there's no other choice but to play a cracked version.

+## Examples of problematic WHDLoad conversions

 Here are some concrete problems I've encountered with WHDLoad games.
-Note that I wasn't looking particularly hard to find faulty slaves; I just installed a bunch of my favourite games and about half of the time I had run into some weirdness or suboptimal behaviour.
+Note that I wasn't looking particularly hard to find faulty conversion; I just installed a bunch of my favourite games and about half of the time I had run into some weirdness or suboptimal behaviour.
 That's surely annoying for me who knows how these games should play, but it can certainly put someone off for good from Amiga gaming entirely who is new to it and doesn't know any better.
-That is one of my biggest problems with WHDLoad being recommended everywhere as the ultimate magic solution---it's cool, it's clever, it might even work well with some particular games, but it's most certainly *not* the best solution for many games, it's *not* the authentic experience, and it simply puts many classic Amiga games in a bad light.
+That is one of my biggest problems with WHDLoad being recommended everywhere as the ultimate magic solution---it's cool, it's clever, it might even work well with some particular games, but it's most certainly *not* the best solution for many games, it's *not* the authentic experience, it's *not* the preservationist approach, and it simply puts many classic Amiga games in a bad light.
+I put WHDLoad conversions at the level of fan-patches---some can be super cool (think of Eye of the Beholder I & II AGA!), but the guys have tampered with the originals with varying results.

-Alright, so here we go:
+Alright, so here we go.
+As you would expect, all these games work perfectly fine and without any issues when run from the hard drive or floppies on an Amiga 500 (you need an A1200 for Ishar III AGA, of course).

+Ishar III AGA

-- [Ishar III AGA](): Opening the map takes 4 seconds, and closing it around *13 seconds (!)* in the WHDLoad version.
+: Opening the map takes 4 seconds, and closing it around *13 seconds (!)* in the WHDLoad version.
 This makes the map completely unusable!
 Bumping up the CPU speed to a 50 MHz 020 reduces the wait times by about 40%, but it's still slow.
 Whereas when playing the game from floppies or using the included HD installer, opening the map is almost instantaneous, and closing it takes less then 2 seconds with the stock 14 MHz 020 CPU, which is perfectly usable.
-Because the game contains an HD installer on the first disk, it's a bit perplexing why a WHDLoad version even exists in the first place... (well, I know the
-    answer: because of the "trainers"---which is another thing I recommend against).
+Because the game contains an HD installer on the first disk, it's a bit perplexing why a WHDLoad version even exists in the first place... (well, I know the answer: because of the "trainers"---which is another thing I recommend against).

+Pool of Radiance

-- [Pool of Radiance](): Saving the game into a new slot takes *more than a minute (!)*, during which the screen is mostly black (OS swap, a common theme with many WHDLoad games).
+: Saving the game into a new slot takes *more than a minute (!)*, during which the screen is mostly black (OS swap, a common theme with many WHDLoad games).
 Of course, saving goes swiftly if you play the game from the hard drive on an Amiga 500 (HD installer is on the first disk).

+Lemmings

-- [Lemmings](): The game freezes randomly after about 10-30 minutes of playing (most likely due to an incomplete crack).
+: The game freezes randomly after about 10-30 minutes of playing (most likely due to an incomplete crack).
 To my knowledge, the issue hasn't been rectified as of 2022, which is a shame for such a classic title.

+King's Bounty

-- [King's Bounty](): Severe slowdowns, probably due OS swapping.
+: Severe slowdowns, probably due OS swapping.
 Timings when playing the game on a stock Amiga 500 with the manual HD install method:

     - creating a new character -- 47s
     - opening the Puzzle Map -- 5s